Eifuku: Hydrothermal vents

 Both Eifuku and NW Eifuku are hydrothermally active, with NW Eifuku displaying white smokers and hydrothermal vents dispersed over several sites on the volcano.
 There are several sites, including diffuse venting at the summit, a low-temperature area at 1570 m depth and high-temperature vents at 1610 m depth which include the so-called "Champagne" site about 80 m west-northwest of the summit.
 Two other vent sites northeast and north of "Champagne" are known as "Cliff House" and "Sulfur Dendrite", respectively.
 Additional vents are "Yellow Cone" and "Yellow Top" which are low-temperature iron-rich vents and the latter of which is located south of the summit.
 A sixth vent site is known as "Bacto Balls".
+There are anecdotal reports of liquid sulfur.
 The seawater above NW Eifuku has anomalous composition, a sign of hydrothermal degassing.

 Champagne vent

 The "Champagne" vent was discovered either in 2004 by the ROPOS remotely operated vehicle (ROV) or by a NOAA expedition in 2003.
 It lies west of the summit in the sector collapse scar and features both focused (white smokers that form chimneys) and diffuse venting.
 Temperatures of the discharge reach 105 C in gas-rich fluids that contain H_{2}S. The chimneys are formed by sulfur.

-"Champagne" is known for being one of only two sites on Earth where liquid CO_{2} is emitted.
-The CO_{2} rises from the pumice and sulfur deposits on the ground through crevices, and it forms cold droplets with a milky skin that stick to surfaces such as ROV tools and ascend slowly owing to their buoyancy under the conditions at the vent.
-They appear to originate from a layer underneath the ground surface, as disturbing it leads to increasing exhalations.
+"Champagne" is known for being one of only three sites on Earth where liquid CO_{2} is emitted.
+The CO_{2} rises from the pumice and sulfur deposits on the ground through crevices, and it forms cold droplets with a milky skin that stick to surfaces such as ROV tools.
+The bubbles do not merge and their discharge increases when the seafloor is disturbed by a ROV.
+They ascend slowly owing to their buoyancy under the conditions at the vent.
+They appear to originate from a layer underneath the ground surface, as disturbing the vent leads to increasing exhalations.
 The name "Champagne" is based on the appearance of the exhalations.

 Apart from CO_{2}, they contain sulfur compounds and small amounts of hydrogen and methane.
 CO_{2} makes up about 87% of the droplets, which are rimmed by CO_{2} clathrates, the concentrations per unit mass are about twice the solubility of CO_{2} under the environmental conditions and considerably larger than at other known CO_{2} venting sites.
 Eifuku's CO_{2} output appears to be a significant component of global volcanic CO_{2} flux, or at least of submarine volcanic CO_{2} flux.
 Based on isotope ratios, much of this CO_{2} is derived from the subduction of carbonates rather than from the mantle.
 The emission rate may not be steady over time, as output varied between different expeditions.